 Nike Air Force 1 High BHM

-Nike has been observing Black History Month since 2005 by emphasizing the unique elements of the Pan-African heritage through annual commemorative sneaker releases.
-The AF1 is one of the silhouettes that have been part of the yearly BHM pack from when this tradition in Nike started.
+The AF1 is one of the silhouettes that have been part of the yearly Black History Month pack from when this tradition in Nike started.

 For the 2018 collection, the Pan-African flag was the inspiration behind the Nike AF1 design, which displayed the red, green, and black colors across the entire upper down to the midsole.
 Apart from having a soft tumbled leather upper, it bears a gold detailing on its Swoosh branding, aglets, and heel logo, while the wordmark EQUALITY stretches around the ankle strap.